-Results 1–10 of 22 for "Psychology Topic"X related to "Defining disease worldwide " Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Children (3) 20 more... [+] Teens (3)Disability (2)Parenting (2)Stress (2)ADHD (1)Autism (1)Bipolar disorder (1)Death & dying (1)Depression (1)Eating disorders (1)Health disparities (1)Law & psychology (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexuality (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 22 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 2.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 3.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Results 1–10 of 22 for "Psychology Topic"X related to "Defining disease worldwide " Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Children (3) 25 more... [+] Teens (3)Disability (2)Parenting (2)Sport & exercise (2)Stress (2)ADHD (1)Autism (1)Bipolar disorder (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Environment (1)Health disparities (1)Law & psychology (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Natural disasters (1)Obesity (1)Safety & design (1)Socioeconomic status (1)Suicide (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 22 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 2.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 3.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
+Psychology Topic 4.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 4.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 5.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 6.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 7.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 5.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 6.Psychologists, Protecting the PlanetPsychological science is working to change human behavior to restore our environment.
+Psychology Topic 7.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 8.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 9.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 10.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
 Learn about suicide warning signs and steps to prevent suicide.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Psychology Topic"X related to "Defining disease worldwide "